Barbiturates Effects – How Barbiturates Affects Mind And Body

 A Quick Overview Of Barbiturates

 Barbiturates are a class of sedative medications.
 They affect the levels of a brain chemical.
 They call it Gamma Aminobutyric Acid (GABA).
-Consequently, taking them makes you less stressed and more likely to fall asleep.
-You need a doctor’s prescription to buy them.
+Consequently, taking them makes one less stressed and more likely to fall asleep.
+A doctor’s prescription to buy them is required.

 Till a few decades back, they used to prescribe it to treat a number of medical conditions.
 In some cases, they might include insomnia, anxiety, and epilepsy.

 However, their use in the current medical practice has declined a lot.
 It is because they are very addictive and cause severe toxicities.
-Regrettably, this may occur even if you take a bit more than the normal dose.
+Regrettably, this may occur even if one takes a bit more than the normal dose.

 What is the Current Status Of Barbiturates?

 Currently, safer options such as Benzos have mostly replaced them.
 Nonetheless, doctors still use them during a major surgery and to reduce seizures.
 Furthermore, they may also use them to reduce increased pressure inside the head.
-Such conditions may arise when you have a brain injury due to some accidents or falls.
+Such conditions may arise when a patient has a brain injury due to some accidents or falls.

 Early Barbiturates Effects: What It Feels Like

-When you take a Barbiturate, you feel a kind of high.
-It produces euphoria and relaxed feelings and helps you calm down.
-For this reason, they bring desirable results when you have seizures or anxiety.
+When one takes a Barbiturate, it is possible to feel a kind of high.
+It produces euphoria and relaxed feelings and helps to calm down.
+For this reason, they bring desirable results when the patients have seizures or anxiety.